 If you activated and configured DB2 ACS on your databases in DB2 Version 9.5, you can use the USE SNAPSHOT parameter to perform a snapshot backup.
 However, you can only restore a snapshot backup in a DB2 Version 9.5 instance.
 You cannot use snapshot backup to upgrade to a new server.
-Refer to Performing a snapshot backup in Data Recovery and High Availability Guide and Reference cd backup-dir db2ckbkp SAMPLE.0.arada.NODE0000.CATN0000.20051014114322.001
+Refer to Performing a snapshot backup in Data Recovery and High Availability Guide and Reference

 If you performed a full offline database backup recently and you cannot perform another one before upgrade, you can perform an incremental offline database backup instead.
-Refer to "Upgrading to a new DB2 server" on page 80 for details on how to upgrade your database using an incremental offline database backup.
+Refer to "Upgrading to a new DB2 server" on page 82 for details on how to upgrade your database using an incremental offline database backup.